chrishantha/sample-java-programs/latencies/README.md

 See Threads -> Contention tab to see the Locks and also see Threads -> Lock Instances to check whether both threads share the same lock instances.

+### Improving Performance

-Since there is no shared resource, you can avoid the lock and improve the performance.
+Since there is no shared resource to protect, you can avoid the synchronized keyword and improve the performance.

-Remove the `synchronized` keyword in `isEven` method.
+Try the program again after removing the `synchronized` keyword in `isEven` method.

-Run the program without locks.
-`java -jar -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=30s,name=Latencies,filename=latencies-fixed.jfr -XX:FlightRecorderOptions=loglevel=info target/latencies.jar`